itss-maaann/News-App-React/README.md

 ## API Key

 The News App utilizes the [NewsAPI](https://newsapi.org/) to fetch news articles.
 To use the application, you need to obtain an API key from NewsAPI and replace the placeholder API key in the code.
+Once you have acquired your API key, you can assign it to the apiKey variable by replacing "process.env.REACT_APP_NEWS_API_KEY" in App.js.
+Alternatively, you can opt to create a .env.local file, defining a personalized variable such as "REACT_APP_NEWS_API_KEY", and then assigning your API key to this designated variable.

 Contributing